Nexosis/nexosis.github.io/_guides/Session.md

 * `callbackUrl` - The `callbackUrl` from the request to start the session.

 ### Status Header

 An individual session request will also respond with an HTTP Response header named `Nexosis-Session-Status`, containing the same status as in the body.
 So, you can use the HTTP `HEAD` verb to only get this status without returning the session body.

 ### Session Links

 The Session object returned also contains some links with urls pointing to resources related to that session:

 * `results` - The results of the session.
 Either the forecasted values or the Impact Analysis results
-* `model` - Information about how the Nexosis Api generated the results for this session
 * `data` - DataSet used for the session.

 ------

 ## Querying Sessions

 You can list your sessions by issuing a `GET` request to [/sessions]({{site.api_reference_baseurl}}/operations/59149d7da730020f20dd41a6/)

 A sessions query takes the following optional parameters in the query string

 * `dataSetName` - Limits sessions to those for a particular dataset
 * `eventName` - Limits impact sessions to those for a particular event
 * `startDate` - Limits sessions to those created on or after the specified date